ovh/docs/pages/account/billing/how_to_cancel_services/guide.en-gb.md

 #### Web Hosting <a name="hosting"></a>

-To cancel your [Web Hosting offer](https://www.ovhcloud.com/en-gb/web-hosting/), log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Service Management`{.action}.
+To cancel your [Web Hosting](https://www.ovhcloud.com/en-gb/web-hosting/), log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Service Management`{.action}.

 Next, click on the `...`{.action} button to the right of the service you want to cancel, then on `Cancel`{.action}.

 Specify the reasons for your cancellation request, then click on `Confirm`{.action}.

-#### Certificat SSL Sectigo <a name="ssl_sectigo"></a>
+#### Certificate SSL Sectigo <a name="ssl_sectigo"></a>

-You cannot cancel [Sectigo SSL solutions](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/) before their expiry date, as they are not renewed automatically.
+You cannot cancel [Sectigo SSL services](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/) before their expiry date, as they are not renewed automatically.
 You just need to stop renewing them at the next renewal date.

-#### OVHcloud Web Paas powered by Platform.sh <a name="webpaas"></a>
+#### OVHcloud Web PaaS powered by Platform.sh <a name="webpaas"></a>

-To cancel your [PaaS Web solution](https://www.ovhcloud.com/en-gb/web-paas/), log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Service Management`{.action}.
+To cancel your [Web PaaS solution](https://www.ovhcloud.com/en-gb/web-paas/), log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Service Management`{.action}.

 Next, click on the `...`{.action} button to the right of the service you want to cancel, then on `Cancel`{.action}.